redhat-eets/netgauge/rfc2544/README.md

 If using VF on the E810 as the trafficgen ports, then the extra volume mount of `/lib/firmware` for the DDP package is not required.

-Note: the TRex version makes a different on E810.
+Note: the TRex version makes a difference on E810.
 With the 2.88 TRex version, the E810 PF works but VF does not; with 3.02 TRex version, the E810 VF works but PF does not.

 ## Podman run example for automation